NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Importing gbXML Files

 There is no toolbar icon to use for importing gbXML (Green Building XML) files; this functionality is available through the "Plugins->OpenStudio->Import->Import gbXML Model" menu item only.
-If you import a gbXML model, your current OSM model is closed and a new one was created from your gbXML.
+If you import a gbXML model, your current OSM model is closed and a new one is created from your gbXML.
 When you import a gbXML model and then save the model, you will be prompted to save it as an OSM file.
 Currently, there is no export of gbXML from OpenStudio.

 ![Import gbXML](../../img/plugin_reference_guide/width_gbxml-menu.png "Import gbXML")
 <p>*Above: Import dialog allows you to import gbXML files.*</p>